Toggle menu

 Information about the scheme will be provided in a range of formats and languages to applicants upon request.

-Applicants who do not have internet access can visit or call their local housing office or local authority for assistance, or use the self-service access points where available.
+Applicants who do not have internet access can visit or call their local housing office or local authority for assistance, or use the self-services access points (where available).

 Adapted properties